-- 1. Set the On/Auto/Off lever to "OFF" and unplug unit. - 2.
-AWARNING Risk of Flying Objects.
-Pull the regulator knob out and turn counter-clockwise to set the outlet pressure to zero when removing hose or accessories to prevent hose backlash. - 3.
+- 1. Set the On/Auto/Off lever to "Off" and unplug unit. - 2.
+Pull the regulator knob out and turn counterclockwise to set the outlet pressure to zero. - 3.
 Remove the air tool or accessory. - 4.
 Pull ring on safety valve allowing air to bleed from the tank until tank pressure is approximately 20 psi.
-Release safety valve ring.

-5. Drain water from air tank by opening drain valve (counter-clockwise) on bottom of tank.
+Release safety valve ring. - Drain water from air tank by opening drain valve (counter-clockwise) on 5. bottom of tank.

 Risk of Bursting.
 Water will condense in the air tank.
-If not drained, water will corrode and weaken the air tank causing a risk of air tank rupture.
+If AWARNING not drained, water will corrode and weaken the air tank causing a risk of air tank rupture.